xtrime-ru/antizapret-vpn-docker/README.md

 # Features

+- Modular design.
+External and high quality opensource modules/containers are used as builing blocks of our system.
+- User friendly web panels for administration of VPN's and DNS.
 - Multiple VPN transports: Wireguard, Amnezia Wireguard, OpenVPN
 - AdguardHome as main DNS resolver and blocked domains manager
 - Multi-Server Architecture to bypass services geo restrictions.
 Different domains use different servers as exit nodes.